pohara60/web-sudoku-solver/README.md

 ## Introduction

 The application let's the user Create Sudoku and Killer Sudoku puzzles, and invoke an automatic solver.
-*It does not currently let the user solve the puzzle manually.*
+"The user may also manually solve simple Sudoku puzzles, but there is limited validation.*

 ## Creation